Arizona’s Digital New Deal

 THE DANGERS

 Big tech companies have spent billions on the old kind of computers.
 They do not want to switch to something new because that would make their old investments worthless.
 They are powerful enough to buy up new technologies just to shut them down.
-They can build so much of the old stuff that there is no room left for the new.

 ---

-ARIZONA’S DIGITAL NEW DEAL
+ARIZONA'S DIGITAL NEW DEAL: THE EIGHT STEPS

 Here is what the Digital New Deal would do, laid out in the order we need to build it.
+Each step is backed by a specific legislative proposal.

 ---